 Districts and counties are encouraged to hold local competitions in the spring.
-The state deadline for submission of candidates by COEs is in the fall.
+The state deadline for submission of candidates by COEs is in the summer.
 This deadline is driven by the National Teacher of the Year Program.
-The CDE recommends that counties use the Timeline of Activities designed to provide local and county agencies with a time frame to organize and conduct Teachers of the Year selection and recognition activities.
+The CDE recommends that counties use the Timeline of Activities designed to provide local and county agencies with a time frame to organize and conduct Teacher of the Year selection and recognition activities.

 Counties can support their finalists by carefully reviewing the final application so that each candidate, as a potential state or national finalist, offers a well-proofed, compelling, and competitive application.
 Counties should avoid encouraging "cookie cutter" applications which may diminish the applicant's voice and individual strength in favor of a template.